fdv/running-elasticsearch-fun-profit/100-use-cases-reindexing-36-billion-docs/100-use-cases-reindexing-36-billion-docs.md

 Target node behavior

-For the first tests, we ran logstash against a full day of reindexation, using a simple Elasticsearch query:
+For the first tests, we ran logstash against a full day of reindexing, using a simple Elasticsearch query:

 ```json
 {